License Defense For Occupational Therapists

 Even a dismissal with letter of concern can have far-reaching implications, which is why it’s important to have an experienced license defense attorney on your side.

-The most common allegations against occupational therapists include:
+The most common allegations against occupational therapists include the following:

 - unprofessional conduct